mulesoft-assets/template-sap2sfdc-contact-migration/README.md

 <!-- Config XML (end) -->

 ## businessLogic.xml
-Functional aspect of the Template is implemented on this XML, directed by one flow that will check for Salesforce creations/updates.
-The several message processors constitute four high level actions that fully implement the logic of this Template:
+Functional aspect of the template is implemented in this XML file, directed by one flow that checks for Salesforce creates or updates.
+The several message processors constitute these high level actions that fully implement the logic of this template:
-1. Migration process starts from fetching all the existing Contacts that match the filter criteria from SAP.
+1. Migration process starts by fetching all the existing contacts that match the filter criteria from SAP.
-2. Then each SAP Contact is checked by name against Salesforce, if it has an existing matching objects in Salesforce.
+2. Each SAP contact is checked by name against Salesforce, if there is an existing matching objects in Salesforce.
-3. Account associated with SAP Contact is migrated to Account associated with Contact in Salesforce.
+3. Accounts associated with SAP Contact are migrated to an account associated with contact in Salesforce.
 The matching is performed by querying a Salesforce instance for an entry with name same as the given SAP Account name.
-4. Then the upsert of Contact in Salesforce is performed.
+4. Then the upsert of contact in Salesforce is performed.
-5. Finally during the *On Complete* stage the Template logs output statistics data into the console and send email.
+5. Finally during the *On Complete* stage the template logs output statistics data into the console and send email.
 <!-- Business Logic XML (start) -->

 <!-- Business Logic XML (end) -->

 ## endpoints.xml
 This file provides the inbound and outbound sides of your integration app.
-This Template has only an HTTP Listener as the way to trigger the use case.
+This template has only an HTTP Listener as the way to trigger the use case.
 ### Trigger Flow
 **HTTP Listener Connector** - Start Report Generation
 + `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.